A Cosmological Uncertainty Relation and Late-Universe Acceleration: The Cosmological Uncertainty Relation and its Operator Representation

 We propose the following deformation of the velocity--configuration algebra.
 The commutator $[\hat a,\hat{\dot a}]$ has dimensions $L^{2}T^{-1}$.
 With $[\beta]=T^{-1}$ and $[a_0]=L$, the combination $\beta\hat a^{2}(1+(\hat a/a_0)^{n})$ has the same dimensions for any real~$n$, since $(a/a_0)^{n}$ is dimensionless.
 The noncommuctative (NC) algebra is

 dimensionally consistent for any real~$n$.
-The normalization is provided by~$\hat a^{2}$, the minimal polynomial in~$\hat a$ with the correct dimensions and there is no mean-field factor required required.
-The parameter~$a_0$ sets the crossover scale between the constant and power-law regimes of the deformation.
+The normalization is provided by~$\hat a^{2}$, the minimal polynomial in~$\hat a$ with the correct dimensions The parameter~$a_0$ sets the crossover scale between the constant and power-law regimes of the deformation.

 The scale factor is positive-definite, so we work in the configuration-space representation $\hat a\,\Psi(a)=a\,\Psi(a)$, on $a>0$ with normalizable wave functions.
 Writing $F(a)\equiv1+(a/a_0)^{n}$, the one-parameter family of operators